This page highlights changes made to this web site.

 You will, of course, receive proper credit for your photos.
 Try to send the original photo, i.e. high-resolution, so that I can more easily edit it, if necessary.
 You can send photos as attachments to one or more e-mails to webmaster@nasg.org, or use the file-submission form (see below).

-If you presented a clinic and you have a presentation file (preferrably in PDF format, but I might be able to convert other file formats into PDF) and you are OK with sharing it, I can post it on this web page for all to enjoy.
+If you presented a clinic and you have a presentation file (preferably in PDF format, but I might be able to convert other file formats into PDF) and you are OK with sharing it, I can post it on this web page for all to enjoy.
 We have plenty of space on the server.

 The Store section of this web site has been redesigned to lay things out in a more store-like arrangement.
 All of the items that were in the Store section are still there, available for sale.
 Since we now have almost 90 items for sale, a redesign was necessary to better manage that portion of our web site.